-The prerequisite for both the B.A and B.S. degree programs is calculus through the level of MATH 115 or equivalent (score of 4 or 5 on the AP Calculus BC exam).
+The prerequisite for both the B.A and B.S. degree programs is single variable calculus, through the level of MATH 115 or equivalent (score of 4 or 5 on the AP Calculus BC exam).

 The department offers a three-term sequence in calculus, MATH 112, 115, and 120.
-Students who have not taken calculus at Yale and who wish to enroll in calculus must take the mathematics online placement examination; a link to the online examination and additional information are available on the departmental website.
-A calculus advising session will be held at the beginning of the fall term to answer student questions about placement.
+Students who have not taken calculus at Yale and who wish to enroll in calculus must take the mathematics online placement examination.
+Detailed information is available on the Math first-year student resources website.
+A calculus advising session will be held prior to registration, to answer student questions about placement.

-MATH 112 is an introductory course that presupposes basic skills in high school algebra, geometry, and trigonometry.
-Enrolling students are expected to know the basic definitions of the trigonometric functions, synthetic division, factorization, and elementary area and volume formulas of plane and solid geometry.
-MATH 115 presupposes familiarity with the topics covered in MATH 112.
-MATH 120 presupposes familiarity with the topics covered in MATH 115.
+MATH 112 covers differential calculus, and assumes mastery of high school algebra, geometry, and trigonometry.
+Enrolling students are expected to know the basic definitions of the trigonometric functions, inverse functions, factoring quadratic polynomials, and elementary area and volume formulas of plane and solid geometry.
+Students who could benefit from a review of precalculus are encouraged to consider MATH 110 and 111 in place of MATH 112.

 Requirements of the Major

-B.S. degree program The B.S. degree program consists of twelve term courses and follows the same requirements as for the B.S. degree must take at least two advanced term courses in the physical sciences, such as CHEM 328, 332, 333, or PHYS 401, 402, 410, 412, 420, 430, 440, 441.
-Such courses require the approval of the director of undergraduate studies; written approval is advised.
+B.S. degree program The B.S. degree program consists of twelve term courses and follows the same requirements as for the B.A. degree, with the addition at least two advanced term courses in the physical sciences, such as ASTR 418, 430, CHEM 333, 470, or PHYS 401, 402, 410, 412, 420, 430, 440, 441.
+Such courses require the approval of the director of undergraduate studies (DUS); written approval is advised.

-The intensive major Candidates for a degree with an intensive major in Mathematics must take courses in all three of the core areas: real analysis, algebra, and complex analysis.
-Intensive majors are also expected to include at least two graduate term courses in the Mathematics department, or equivalent independent study, in their programs.
-Familiarity with the material of the following courses is prerequisite to graduate courses in each category: algebra: two courses between 350 and 399; analysis: MATH 301, 305, 310; algebraic topology: MATH 301, 350; logic and foundations: MATH 270.
+The intensive major Candidates for a degree with an intensive major in Mathematics must take courses in all three of the core areas: real analysis; algebra; and complex analysis.
+Intensive majors are also expected to include at least two graduate term courses in the Mathematics department, or equivalent independent study, among their required ten mathematics courses.
+Familiarity with the material of the following courses is prerequisite to graduate courses in each category: algebra: MATH 350 and MATH 370; analysis: MATH 305, 310; algebraic topology: MATH 350, 430; logic and foundations: MATH 270.